 Recently expanded due to the donation of a new duplex from a generous donor, the COOL Family/Transitional Housing currently provides 10 housing units for struggling homeless families to begin life anew.
 COOL Family Housing units are located in Waukegan and Zion, Illinois and include single family homes, duplex units and apartments for smaller families.
 Housing guests are selected from applications submitted to COOL on the basis of need, appropriateness for the program and availability of housing.

-Homeless families accepted in the program should be employed full time, have a successful history of sobriety, have a commitment to beginning a new life including establishing a savings account, and a willingness to comply with program rules and guidelines.
+Homeless families accepted in the program should be employed full time, have a commitment to beginning a new life including establishing a savings account, and a willingness to comply with program rules and guidelines.

 Guests are referred to COOL by state and local government agencies, private programs, churches, and individuals.
 Anyone wishing to apply for COOL Family Housing can call (847) 662-1340 for an application form or download it here.